-The first Common Fire community opened in 2006.
-It’s a housing co-op located in the Village of Tivoli in New York’s Hudson Valley.
-It’s intended to allow people to develop strong relationships with others who share their passion for making a difference in the world.
-The resulting cross pollination creates more holistic responses to the challenges of our day.
-It also creates a collective of people who can support each other to bring greater integrity into their personal lives -- in terms of what they eat, what they do with their time, how they interact with other people, etc.
+The first Common Fire community opened in 2006 and closed in 2014.
+It was a housing co-op located in the Village of Tivoli in New York’s Hudson Valley.
+It was intended to allow people to develop strong relationships with others who share their passion for making a difference in the world.
+The resulting cross pollination created more holistic responses to the challenges of our day.
+It also created a collective of people who could support each other to bring greater integrity into their personal lives -- in terms of what they eat, what they do with their time, how they interact with other people, etc.

 Learn more about the Tivoli Housing Co-op.

-As a companion to that project, we offer for free
+As a companion to that project, we offered for free

 the best overview of green building on the web.

-Coinciding with the 5th anniversary of the Tivoli Co-op, we launched a Certificate Program in Sustainable Community Living that is based at the co-op.
-The program builds on so much of what we've learned in our different community experiences to allow others to benefit from the successes and not repeat our greatest challenges.
+Coinciding with the 5th anniversary of the Tivoli Co-op, we launched a Certificate Program in Sustainable Community Living that was based at the co-op.
+The program built on so much of what we learned in our different community experiences to allow others to benefit from the successes and not repeat our greatest challenges.

 Check out the Certificate Program.

-In 2007 we created a vision document that lays out our vision for the creation of neighborhood/village-scale communities with affordable green housing, retreat centers, multi-use office spaces, gardens, and more.
-These communities will take the work of our housing co-op to another level, operating on a larger scale and allowing residents to meet far more of their needs on-site.
-And it will have an important focus on working with and training people from outside the communities.
+In 2007 we created a vision document that laid out our vision for the creation of neighborhood/village-scale communities with affordable green housing, retreat centers, multi-use office spaces, gardens, and more.
+These communities would take the work of our housing co-op to another level, operating on a larger scale and allowing residents to meet far more of their needs on-site.
+And they would have an important focus on working with and training people from outside the communities.